 Based on Table 3, model 4 have the best effectiveness in terms of plastic hinge mechanism compared to other models because model 4 in the last step have the least plastic hinge and plastic hinge on the beam is not occur.
 It has 42 plastic hinges for the earthquake in x direction and 46 plastic hinges for the earthquake in y direction.
-In the last step, model 4 is able to reduce plastic hinge 84% from model 1 for the earthquake in x direction and 79% from model 1 for the earthquake in y direction.
+In the last step, model 4 is able to reduce plastic hinge 84% from model 1 for the earthquake in x direction.